The Ultimate 2024 Bar Chart Guide

 Advanced Variance Analysis: Beyond basic variance calculations, Zebra BI offers advanced variance analysis features, including absolute, relative, and index variances.
 These comprehensive tools provide a deeper understanding of the differences between your actual and planned data.

 For calculating automatic variances, Zebra BI allows comparisons for up to 4 different scenarios, meaning you can compare your actual values (AC) to the Previous period (PY), Budget or Plan (PL), and Forecast (FC), all in one bar chart.
 Additionally, when presenting data in time trends, Zebra BI Charts enables users to extend AC values with FC values for the remaining period when the Actual values end at a certain point.
-This approach assists the viewer to get a more complete and comprehensive understanding of the data and to make informed decisions based on the combined actual and forecasted information.
+This approach assists the viewer in getting a more complete and comprehensive understanding of the data and making informed decisions based on the combined actual and forecasted information.

 Customizable Visual Themes: With Zebra BI, you can personalize your charts' aesthetic to align with your company's branding or style.
 You can create and apply custom visual themes, adjusting everything from the color palette to the font style.